-Welcome to Geckoboard - your real time dashboard for gathering, displaying and sharing the data that matters to your business.
-In this guide we'll walk you through how to get a useful dashboard up and running.
-We'll also give you some key tips on how to get the most out of your dashboard in your organization.
+Welcome to Geckoboard!
+In this article, you'll learn how to start using Geckoboard to create your dashboard, and we'll provide some key tips on how to get the most out of your dashboard in your organization.

 |Use simple, easy-to-understand visualizations||Give you 100s of ways to visualize a piece of data|